 Chocolate, Chocolate, And Even More Chocolate

 Just the mere mention of Switzerland immediately conjures up the word chocolate.
-Swiss chocolate is famed the world over and on almost every corner of Zurich there’s a chocolate shop waiting for you to try.
+Swiss chocolate is famed the world over and on almost every corner of Zürich, there’s a chocolate shop waiting for you to try.

 A winding marble staircase takes you through the various levels of the museum where there are interactive displays.
-You will learn about the origins and the thousands year old history of the cacao bean, first developed in the South America and the Amazon, how chocolate made its way to Europe, how the chocolate industry in Switzerland was developed in the early 1800s, and how milk chocolate was invented in Switzerland in 1879.
-You also get to see the latest technology in how chocolate is produced, and the best part of your visit is the unlimited chocolate tasting during the tour.
-There’s a café and restaurant with chocolate treats and hot chocolate and an enormous store selling every variation of Lindt chocolate you can imagine.
+You will learn about the origins and the thousands year old history of the cacao bean, first developed in South America and the Amazon, how chocolate made its way to Europe, how the chocolate industry in Switzerland was developed in the early 1800s, and how milk chocolate was invented in Switzerland in 1879.
+You also get to see the latest technology in how chocolate is produced and the best part of your visit is the unlimited chocolate tasting during the tour.
+There’s a café and restaurant with chocolate treats, hot chocolate, and an enormous store selling every variation of Lindt chocolate you can imagine.

-Located on a small street in the Old Town, Max Chocolatier produces super high quality, handmade chocolates in small batches.
+Located on a small street in the Old Town, Max Chocolatier produces super high-quality handmade chocolates in small batches.

 In 2021, the Kunsthaus Zürich expanded with a new wing dedicated to works from the 1960s and it also contains the Emil Bührle Collection, which is one of the most prized and important art collections in Switzerland.
 Together, the two structures now constitute the largest art museum in Switzerland.

-Le Corbusier House
+14. Le Corbusier House

 The Pavillon Le Corbusier is the last building designed by groundbreaking architect Le Corbusier.
-In 1960, Heidi Weber, a Swiss interior designer, art patron, and gallery owner, enlisted Le Corbusier to build a museum in Zurich, and she used her own money to finance the construction.
+In 1960, Heidi Weber, a Swiss interior designer, art patron, and gallery owner, enlisted Le Corbusier to build a museum in Zürich, and she used her own money to finance the construction.
 Opened in 1967, over the next 50 years Weber ran the museum and funded its upkeep and exhibitions.
-The stunning steel and glass building with bright colored panels sits on a grassy knoll surrounded by tall trees.
+The stunning steel and glass building with bright-colored panels sits on a grassy knoll surrounded by tall trees.

 Pro Tip: Stroll through the streets near the Le Corbusier House and discover beautiful Art Nouveau mansions and homes from the late 20th century.

-Restaurants And Cafes
+Restaurants And Cafés

 Restaurant Zum Kropf

-A 15th-century house with rich wood paneling, and hand-painted ceilings and murals, is the backdrop for Restaurant Zum Kropf, which serves traditional Swiss dishes such as leberknödelsuppe (liver dumpling soup), bratwurst sausages, boiled beef, wiener schnitzel, apple strudel, and an extensive beer menu.
+A 15th-century house with rich wood paneling and hand-painted ceilings and murals is the backdrop for Restaurant zum Kropf, which serves traditional Swiss dishes such as leberknödelsuppe (liver dumpling soup), bratwurst sausages, boiled beef, wiener schnitzel, apple strudel, and an extensive beer menu.

 A grand cinema from 1920 has been converted into an uber-cool, contemporary restaurant.
 Razzia serves a stylish menu of Asian fusion cuisine with Thai touches.
 Diners can peer into the open kitchen and enjoy a cocktail or glass of wine in the connecting chic bar and lounge.

-Ameron Bellerive Au Lac
+AMERON Zürich Bellerive Au Lac

-La Reserve Eden Du Lac
+La Réserve Eden Au Lac Zürich

-The Eden suite, measuring a spacious 850 square feet, has a king size bed, a living room, and four balconies that face the lake.
-The La Muna restaurant on the sixth floor with wood floors, beams, and walls has the feel of an intimate chalet and has 360 degree views of Lake Zurich and the city.
+The Eden suite, measuring a spacious 850 square feet, has a king-size bed, a living room, and four balconies that face the lake.
+The La Muna restaurant on the sixth floor with wood floors, beams, and walls has the feel of an intimate chalet and has 360-degree views of Lake Zürich and the city.
 In warmer weather, the restaurant extends outside with a tree-lined terrace.